First Setup

 Web Dashboard

-Sign in on the dashboard to manage builds visually, view analytics, and configure settings without typing commands.
+Sign in on the Dashboard to manage builds visually, configure the setup wizard, view analytics, set up notifications, and manage game-specific evidence without typing commands.
 The dashboard becomes more powerful on paid tiers.

 3. Install a Template or Build From Scratch

-Builds are the gear specs your members need to match.
+Builds are the specs your members need to match.
+They can be checked with different evidence sources depending on the game: OCR screenshots, ESO CharacterMarkdown exports, TONL exports, or another supported adapter.
 You have two options here:

 Option A: Install a Template Pack